hari1119/documentation/content/developer/tutorials/server_framework_101/05_business_logic.rst

 .. todo: constraints, defaults, onchanges, computes
 .. todo: model actions ("assign myself as salesperson" action, "view offers" statbutton)
-.. todo: salesperson_id = fields.Many2one(default=lambda self: self.env.user)
 .. todo: explain the env (self.env.cr, self.env.uid, self.env.user, self.env.context, self.env.ref(xml_id), self.env[model_name])
 .. todo: explain the thing about `self`
 .. todo: explain magic commands
 .. todo: copy=False on some fields

-.. todo: introduce lambda functions for defaults
+.. todo: introduce lambda functions for defaults :point_down:

 There is a problem with the way we defined our Date fields: their default value relies on :code:`fields.Date.today()` or some other static method.
 When the code is loaded into memory, the